Georgetown Core Curriculum Requirements

 Georgetown Core Requirements

-The core requirements that form the first tier, the common experience across the University, are interpreted and carried out differently across the four undergraduate schools.
+The core requirements that form the first tier, the common experience across the University, are interpreted and carried out differently across the five undergraduate schools.
 The shared core requirements are outlined below:

 Georgetown, with its commitment to the Jesuit tradition, believes that modern men and women should consider reflectively their relationship to the world, their fellow humans, and God.
-All students take a year of Philosophy and a year of Theology.
+All students take a year of Philosophy and a year of Theology and Religious Studies.

 Through the Core, the Philosophy Department is committed to providing courses that promote students’ personal growth as human beings in search of meaningful lives, foster their development as responsible citizens, and offer effective introductions to the discipline of philosophy.